zaxovaiko/dating-app/README.md

 # Dating application

 Application is currently developed with REST API.
-GraphQL support will be added later.
+On the server side we are using Nest.js framework.
+However, on the client side we are using React.js without SSR.

 To be continued...